Fall For Smallmouth Bass

 Bass that were scooting 20-feet to smack a lure floating well above their heads two weeks ago, now weren’t moving more than a couple of feet to eat a jig dangling in front of their noses.
 The other thing that was very noticeable was that the smallmouth had moved deeper along with their food.
 It is nearly always true, that when you find the food you find the fish, but it is especially the case in the fall when smallmouth and their prey both move ever deeper seeking stable water conditions.

 Earlier, when Doug was up filming with me, we found the smallmouth marauding schools of shiners, smelts and ciscoes in 8- to 15-feet of water.
 Yesterday, those same fish and their forage were 20-, 25- even 30-feet deep.

 It is a classic late fall scenario and is why we rarely fish a spot unless we first spot bait on our sonar screens.
 Something else that is worth keeping in mind.
 When youre fishing for open water,

 structure-oriented smallmouth in the late fall, let the wind guide you to the fish.
 Yesterday, for example, it was breezy, so we drifted across prime rocky deep structures dragging drop-shot rigs,

 jigs and other near bottom presentations.

-Had the water been any colder, or more breezy, I’d have thrown out a drift sock and used the electric trolling motor to slow down our
+Had the water been any colder, or more breezy, I’d have thrown out a drift sock and used the electric trolling motor to slow down our presentation even more.

-wither, the water temperatures plummet and the days grow ever shorter in the fall.
+Something to keep in mind when the hardwoods turn colour and wither, the water temperatures plummet and the days grow ever shorter in the fall.